CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

   - use
 ```

 As shown above, the above yaml is creating a ClusterRole name *psp:privileged*.
-The rules section is adding the verb *use* on the psp name *pks-privileged*.
+The rules section is adding the verb *use* on the psp named *pks-privileged*.
 Let's create this ClusterRole.

 ```bash
 kubectl apply -f privileged/cluster-role.yml